p-jacques/data-viz-community-of-practice/docs/dashboard_design/index.md

 # Dashboard design

-We convey our visual identity through the products we build.
+At NHS England, we convey our visual identity through the products we build.
 Design guidelines help us to work together on sophisticated digital products, using a standardised visual language.
 <br>
 These guidelines are for developers, product owners and quality assurance testers working on data visualisation products in the NHS.